 Dear Allen Academy Parents,

 The service our School Nurse provides to your child during school hours is an important part of his/her day in the event of illness or injury.
-In preparation for the upcoming school year, Nurse Hoffman will be continuing the following policies to help us give your child the best care possible.
+In preparation for the upcoming school year, Nurse Vessell will be continuing the following policies to help us give your child the best care possible.

 Allen Academy’s medication policy reflects compliance with the Texas Education Code, Section 22.052, and the Texas Board of Nursing and Nurse Practice Act.